Latin American poetry: 20th century

 After gaining popularity in non-Latin cultures due to the wide reach of modernismo, Latin American poetry continued to develop in the 20th century.
 Toward the end of the millennium, consideration of Spanish-American poetry took a multi-cultural approach.
 Scholars began to emphasize poetry by women, Afro/a-Hispanics, contemporary indigenous communities, and other sub-cultural groupings.
-Nicolás Guillén (Cuba) and Luis Palés Matos (Puerto Rico) incorporate the African roots in the rhythm of their poetry, in their “Afro-Antillano” verses.
+Nicolás Guillén (Cuba) and Luis Palés Matos (Puerto Rico) incorporate the African roots in the rhythm of their poetry, in their "Afro-Antillano" verses.
 The influence of African heritage is acknowledged and celebrated in 20th-century Latin American literature.
-Afro-Caribbean trends reappear in the poetry of Puerto Rican and Nuyorican poets such as Pedro Pietri, Miguel Algarin, and Giannina Braschi who continue the tradition of poetry as performance art, but with a clear anti-imperialist political thrust.
+Afro-Caribbean trends reappear in the poetry of Puerto Rican and Nuyorican poets such as Pedro Pietri, Miguel Algarín, and Giannina Braschi who continue the tradition of poetry as performance art, but with a clear anti-imperialist political thrust.
 Braschi's Empire of Dreams (1988) is a postmodern poetry epic about immigrant life in New York City; the work is a pastiche, riffing on Spanish Golden Age pastoral eclogues and Latin American modernist poems.

 After World War I, following Modernismo and influences from Cubism, Futurism, Dadaism, Ultraism, and surrealism, the avant-garde was adopted by Latin American poets.
 Vanguardista was seen as a self-reflective art form that threw away constraints of beauty as a common theme.
 Many Nobel Prize winners, including Gabriela Mistral, Pablo Neruda, and Octavio Paz, used surrealism in their work and were recognized for it.
 Pablo Neruda, who was described by Gabriel García Márquez as "the greatest poet of the twentieth century in any language".
 Neruda's epic poem Canto General gained worldwide recognition as his "greatest work", and it the lyric voice gives a sweeping description of Latin America from pre-history to the 20th century.
 Neruda's epic flows in a blank verse and piles metaphors upon metaphors with a lyrical style that favors excess.